 Largest Graduate Schools in New Jersey

-The five most populated institutions in New Jersey for the 2014-2015 school year all had over 1,000 graduate students.
+The five most populated institutions in New Jersey in fall 2018 all had over 700 graduate students.
 They are each located in different cities in the state.
 Investigate further into these institutions if you are looking to be surrounded by many fellow students:

 Lowest Net Prices